mgbarsky/demos_ml_cnn_img_classification/README.md

-# Demo for the lecture ''Convolutional Neural Networks''
+# Demos for the lecture ''Convolutional Neural Networks''